-Also make a list of potential problems with the new space, such as a smaller reception area or less storage area or perhaps a larger open space that may require more cubicles or temporary walls.
+In addition, make a list of potential problems with the new space, such as a smaller reception area or less storage capacity, or perhaps a larger open space that requires more cubicles or temporary walls.
 It may be necessary to hire carpenters, painters, electricians, systems installers, or other professionals to build walls, add wiring, or make cosmetic changes before you move in.

-Gather Your Team
+Build Your Moving Team

 For medium to large offices, appoint someone (or ask for volunteers) from each department or division to coordinate their particular area.
-This may be assigned to the department supervisor or manager who can then ensure that each employee takes responsibility for packing their desk, files and personal items.
+This may be assigned to the department supervisor or manager who can then ensure that each employee takes responsibility for packing their desk, files, and personal items.
 For smaller offices, you may be on your own.
 If so, identify a few key people who may be able to help with coordinating the move.

-Have Regular Meetings
+Conduct Regular Meetings

 Determine Your Budget